chromium/chromium/mojo/public/tools/bindings/README.md

 *** note
 **NOTE:** Mojo object or handle types added with a `MinVersion` **MUST** be optional (nullable).
-On the other hand, primitive numeric types added with a `MinVersion` are allowed to be either nullable or non-nullable.
+On the other hand, primitive numeric types (including enums) added with a `MinVersion` are allowed to be either nullable or non-nullable.

 See [Primitive Types](#Primitive-Types) for details on nullable values.